cmse822/project-1-team-3/Project1.md

 ERT_GNUPLOT gnuplot
 ```

-and thus we get the following roofline plot
+We acquired the following roofline plot from ERT

 <!-- ![roofline](./figures/roofline.jpg) -->
 ![roofline](./figures/roofline_system76.jpg)

-Where the bandwidth should be
-* L1: 113.5GB/s
-* DRAM: 81.7GB/s

-and peak performance should be
-* 38.7 GFLOPs/s

-the ridge points are all marked in the plot.
+The peak performance and the bandwidths for L1, L2, L3, L4, L5 and DRAM are shown in the plot along with the ridge points for each (encircled).

 ### 2.4 Solution

-The arithmetic intensity for each kernel should be
+The arithmetic intensity for each kernel is shown below (copied from textbook):

 ![](./figures/stat.png)

-So, the performance will be
+The performance band for each kernel is marked in the roofline plot below
 <!-- ![](./figures/roofline2.jpg) -->
 ![](./figures/textbook_kernels_system76.jpg)

-Which means SpMV is bandwidth-bound, and the rest of three are computation bound, and will run at peak performance.
+Based on the arithmetic intensities, SpMV is bandwidth-bound, while the remaining three kernels are computation-bound (will run at peak performance).

-SpMV will run in a middle point in the intersection of L1 and DRAM (20~30 GFLOPS/s).

 To optimize:
 * SpMV: optimize memory access and data transmission, for example, locality
-* the rest three: better devices
+* others: better devices

 ### 2.5 Solution

-For these four kernels in Part 1, all bandwidth-bounded, need to optimize locality.
+All four kernels in Part 1 are bandwidth-bounded (marked in the figure below).
+To improve performance, memory access and data transmission needs to be optimized.

 <!-- ![](./figures/roofline3.jpg) -->
 ![](./figures/part1_kernels_system76.jpg)

 ### 2.6 Solution